Quick answer:

-Once a package leaves your business’s doors, it goes on a winding journey through sorting centers, transport hubs, and local delivery routes before it reaches your customer.
-While these systems usually work like clockwork, occasional disruptions can throw a wrench in the process.
+Once a package leaves your business, it goes through sorting centers, transport hubs, and local delivery routes before it reaches your customer.
+While these systems usually work predictably, occasional disruptions can disrupt the flow.
+Delays can occur at any stage — pickup, transit, sorting, or final delivery.

-Delays can occur at any stage, such as pickup, transit, sorting, or final delivery.
-Some are due to bad weather or incorrect addresses, while others are called FedEx Operational Delays.
-These happen when FedEx’s internal issues, like staffing gaps, scanning errors, or facility congestion, disrupt the usual flow.
+Some are due to weather or incorrect addresses.
+Others are called FedEx Operational Delays.
+These happen when FedEx’s own internal issues — staffing gaps, scanning errors, or facility congestion — disrupt the usual flow.

 Understanding FedEx Operational Delays